AmcacheParser: the complete guide to Eric Zimmerman's tool

 Connected device history (printers, monitors, removable media controllers). |

-Every column, including the less-common Inventory categories, is documented in AmcacheParser output columns explained.
+Every column, including less-common Inventory categories, is documented in AmcacheParser output columns explained.

 Worked examples#